Following is some background to why we opposed the ILS prior to its installation in 2019.

-The Airport's stated sole purpose of the installation of the ILS, as detailed in the draft MDP, is to reduce the adverse weather related diversion rate.
+The Airport's stated sole purpose of the installation of the ILS, as detailed in its 2015 draft Master Development Plan, is to reduce the adverse weather related diversion rate.

-Read the summary of what our research reveals about the the issue and the data regarding diversions.
+Read the summary of what our research revealed about the the issue and the data regarding diversions, which we prepared as part of our submission in response to the draft ILS proposal.

 Frequency

-• The ILS is not only being used in bad weather conditions.
-It is be available for use every day of the year which means that planes – both passenger and general aviation - can fly over the most populated residential and tourist areas of the Gold Coast any day, with volumes increasing in line with the airport’s growth forecasts
+• The ILS was not only going to be used in bad weather conditions.
+It was to be available for use every day of the year which meant that planes – both passenger and general aviation - could fly over the most populated residential and tourist areas of the Gold Coast any day, with volumes increasing in line with the airport’s growth forecasts

-• The Airport’s forecast frequency of ILS use does not include growth, and the category of flights on which the Airport has based its ILS frequency forecasts will more than double over the next 16 years.
-International flights, which have a preference for the ILS, are forecast to increase by 600%
+• The Airport’s forecast frequency of ILS use did not include growth, and the category of flights on which the Airport based its ILS frequency forecasts will more than double over the next 16 years.
+International flights, which have a preference for the ILS, were forecast to increase by 600%

 • Also, the category in which freight aircraft are counted i.e. General Aviation, were not included in the Airport's published forecasts of ILS flight path use (refer table below for volumes)